-Sending a holiday message or greeting card is an excellent way to spread some cheer and goodwill to your business contacts and clients.
+Sending a holiday message or funny Christmas card is an excellent way to spread some cheer and goodwill to your business contacts and clients.
 Since both personal and business communications have increasingly taken on digital forms, nothing is perhaps more meaningful and personal than receiving a holiday card in the mail.
 Choosing what to say in your holiday or Christmas message to clients can be challenging.
 What type of message should you write?
 How do you project authenticity in your message?
 Our Handwrytten team is here to offer several ideas to help you create a memorable and personal holiday card.

 If you struggle over choosing the right words for how to wish clients happy holidays, try these tips to help you when you’re composing your message: